insure logo

 Liability coverage pays for damages such as bodily harm or personal property damage.
 For example, if someone slips and falls by your pool and has to go to the hospital, your liability coverage would pay for their medical expenses.
 If this person sued you, it would also cover the costs of the lawsuit.

 If you have a pool, your homeowners insurance company may require you to purchase additional liability coverage.
-While most homeowners insurance policies have liability coverages ranging from $100,000 to $500,000, the Insurance Information Institute (III) recommends pool owners get at least $300,000 in liability coverage.
+Homeowners insurance policies have liability coverages ranging from $100,000 to $500,000; our recommendation is at least $300,000.

 Does homeowners insurance cover a hot tub?